vin-ai/jquery.smartify.js/README.md

 # jQuery Smartify

-jQuery Smartify boosts web application load times and loads images, calls Ajax, plays with css classes in/on demand, while element is/or being visible in device Viewport.
+jQuery Smartify boosts web application load times and lazy loads images, calls Ajax, plays with css classes in/on demand, while element is/or being visible in device viewport.

 It has full capability of [jQuery Lazyload](https://github.com/tuupola/jquery_lazyload), but with more elements coverage and advanced.
 This doesn't only work for &lt;img&gt;, have capabality to smartify any elements!